DWhettam/Page-Composition/README.md

 # Page-Composition
 University of Hull Software Engineering module coursework.
-Page Composition formats a page of text in a selection of specified ways.
+Page Composition formats a page of text in a selection of defined options.
 See uploaded specification for details